 The archives and subsequent Museum are located in the old Charlotte County Gaol.
 This is the old jail for the entire county.
-Just out front is where the last execution took place in Saint Andrews.
+Out front is where the last execution took place in Saint Andrews!

 At the Ross Memorial Museum you can take a closer look at a unique personal decorative arts collection.
 The exhibit is located inside an early 19th century house.
 The property is also part of the National Historic District of Saint Andrews and an important building in the towns history.

-Right beside the courthouse, a few steps away from the main street in town, is where you’ll find the impressive Charlotte County Gaol.
+Beside the courthouse, a few steps away from the main street in town, is the impressive Charlotte County Gaol.

 This is the old jail of Charlotte County.
 It was used to house criminals from the entire county before sentencing them or sending them elsewhere for their sentences.

-The structure was built in 1832 and it’s made completely from gray granite blocks.
-It’s a very depressing and somber building – perfectly suited for being a jail.
+The structure was built in 1832 from gray granite blocks quarried in the area.
+It’s a depressing and somber building – perfectly suited for being a jail.

 The Charlotte County Gaol was in operation until 1979.
-These days many locals believe that the jail is haunted and don’t hesitate to ask somebody if they have any cool ghost stories about it.
+These days the locals believe that the jail is haunted.
+Don’t hesitate to ask somebody if they have any cool ghost stories about it.